Watch our video where we explain all the new features:

 First, add your prospects manually or import them either from a CSV, XLS or XLSX file or Prospects database.

-In the example above, you can see 3 prospects who were added to the campaign.
-You can filter them by Status, Campaign, whether they were contacted or not, the file they were Imported from and by the Tags.
+In the example below, you can see 3 prospects who were added to the campaign.
+You can filter them by Status, Campaign, whether they were contacted or not, the file they were Imported from, and by the Tags.
 Learn more about tagging your prospects.

 See an overview of your campaign: